Starlink Mini Canada Review 2026: Price, Plans and Speed

 This guide is the consumer companion to our Starlink Mini Business Guide, which covers the Mini for work trucks and remote job sites.
 This one is for everyone else: cottage owners, campers, RV travellers, road trippers, and people who just want a backup when their home internet goes down.

-A note on pricing: Starlink changes hardware prices frequently and without notice.
-The Mini Kit has been priced at $599, $399, $299, and $279 CAD at various points over the past year.
-What you see on the Starlink app or website today may differ from what was listed last month.
-We verify pricing from multiple sources before publishing, but always confirm the current price at starlink.com, Best Buy Canada, or Home Depot Canada before purchasing.
-The prices in this guide reflect the most recent data available as of March 2026.
+A note on pricing: Starlink changes hardware prices, promotions, and plan terms frequently and sometimes without much warning.
+The Mini Kit has moved through several Canadian price points since launch, and retailers may show different promo prices than Starlink’s own checkout page.
+Always confirm the current price at starlink.com, Best Buy Canada, or Home Depot Canada before purchasing.
+The prices and plan notes in this guide reflect the most recent information available as of May 2026.

-• Latency: 25 to 50ms (good enough for video calls and casual gaming)
+- Latency: 25 to 50ms typical (good enough for video calls and casual gaming)

 What Is the Starlink Mini?